 One such initiative is the Youth Education Bureau of the police that works in partnership with the Health Department and the School Boards to create a positive and safe learning environment within the school system.
 The Officers of the Youth Education Bureau are responsible for initiating the SAFE (Schools Against Fearful Environments) programs to their individual schools.
 In this programme, the staff, parents and the police work together to ensure a safe environment at school and in the community.
 The programme ensures that the students are given a voice in their school.
 Any concerns raised is worked on through a focused plan of action.
 Each officer is assigned approximately 30 schools and they deliver various presentations and participate in special events hosted by their schools.

 Project RAID (Reduce Abuse in Drugs), is a seven-part drug education and awareness program delivered by a team of dedicated officers at all middle and high schools.
 The police have established a Children’s Safety Village, which receives students on a fun educational trip in grades 1 to 5 to educate the students on road and personal safety.

 The officers visit various schools and interact with the students.
 For Grades 1 and 2 they cover, bullying, street proofing/ pedestrian safety and stranger awareness.
 For Grades 3, internet security is added to the above list.
-For Grades 4 and 5, introduction to drugs and tobacco is also added.
+For Grades 4 and 5, introduction to dangers of drugs and tobacco is also added.
 For Grades 6, 7 and 8, drug abuse prevention, youth crime, youth gangs are in addition to the above.